-The supplemental and assessment amounts per day have not yet been finalized for the period 7/1-12/31/06.
+The supplemental and assessment amounts per day have not yet been finalized for the period 7/1-12/31/07.
 The State has published proposed amounts but no amount has been included on the Corporation's financial statements for this period.

-For the year ended December 31, 2006 the Corporation received approximately \$62,364 additional revenue for the net effect of this assessment and supplement.
+For the years ended December 31, 2007 and 2006, the Corporation received approximately \$107,483 and \$62,364, respectively, in additional revenue for the net effect of this assessment and supplement.

-(u) Charity Care
+(t) Charity Care